 Width: 27-inch | Height: 38 3/4-inch | Depth: 31 3/8-inch | Capacity: 4.5 cu. ft. | Cycles/Options: 10/7 | RPM: 1,200 | Color: White, Champagne | Steam Washer/Dryer: Yes/Yes | Stackable: Yes | Energy Star: Enhanced Level, CEE Tier 2

-1,300 RPM Powerful motor to extra maximum moisture to save you time.
+1,300 RPM Powerful motor to extract maximum moisture to save you drying time.
 Stackable washer pairs with a steam dryer.

 Width: 27-inch | Height: 38-inch | Depth: 32-inch | Capacity: 4.3 cu. ft. | Cycles/Options: 9/over 10 | RPM: 1,300 | Color: White, Titanium | Steam Washer/Dryer: Yes/Yes | Stackable: Yes | Energy Star: Yes

 This Electrolux pair is our top pick for a full-size stackable solution based on its extensive feature set, perfect compatibility and modern-minimalist aesthetic.
 The washer is a 27” front-loading beauty with a steam function that also boasts 9 wash cycles, a 4.3 cubic foot capacity and a max speed of 1300 RPM.
 The dryer offers an instant refresh cycle, 18-minute fast dry cycle, perfect steam function and a sanitize option.
 Electrolux is the only manufacturer that was able to fit this large drum in 32" depth chassis, which makes it ideal for most closets.